Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my 34th blog.
 It is for my love~

-I love that feeling of being secure when you wrap your arms around me.
+I love that feeling of being soft when you wrap your arms around me.
 And I can feel that three days later~
 <br>Nothing can defeat us!
 <br>Good night my darling~ (~^_^~)